apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 * Auto tensorize
 * ...

-Developers may implement their own rules in either Python or C++, and specify which rules to use with the following syntax:
+Developers may implement their own rules in either Python or C++.
+They may specify which rules to use with the following syntax:

 ```python
 from tvm import meta_schedule as ms